 Fancy a day surrounded by chocolate?
 Touring Cadbury World is only 138 miles away and, while the Peak District doesn’t offer as much chocolate (that we know of), it is just 87 miles from Llandudno for hikes or bike rides in scenic, natural beauty.

-So, with all of this in mind and your range anxiety now washed away, where will you be driving this summer?
+So, with all of this in mind and your range anxiety now washed away, how are your bank holiday plans looking?

 With a home EV charger, you can set off ready after charging overnight – using the cheapest energy rates in the process.